snjugunanjenga/lovtiti-agro-Hedera-ecommerce/docs/WEB3_MARKETPLACE_PLAN.md

 ## 🎯 Conclusion

-This comprehensive Web3 NFT marketplace plan transforms Lovitti Agro Mart into a cutting-edge, decentralized agricultural ecosystem.
+This comprehensive Web3 NFT marketplace plan transforms Lovtiti Agro Mart into a cutting-edge, decentralized agricultural ecosystem.
 By tokenizing all products and services as NFTs on Hedera Hashgraph, we create:

 1. **True Ownership**: Farmers own their product NFTs with perpetual royalties
 2. **Transparent Provenance**: Immutable supply chain tracking on blockchain